timescale/docs/mst/vpc-peering.md

 "Belgium - Google Cloud: Belgium" and "Belgium - Google Cloud: Belgium - Project VPC".
 Here selecting the former would create the service to non-VPC environment while the latter would place the service within the VPC.
-The same functionality is available with the "Migrate" feature, allowing moving a service to / from a VPC.
+The same functionality is available with the "Migrate" feature, allowing moving a service to and from a VPC.

 The IP Range should be chosen so that it doesn't overlap with any networks you